-Women’s Aid has a Resettlement Worker.
-She supports women into new properties and helps them to begin a new independent lifestyle.
+Women’s Aid can offer resettlement support after someone leaves refuge.
+A worker can support them into new properties and help them to begin a new independent life.
 Planning a new home is very daunting and there is a lot to sort out, the worker can help women with this.

 The worker is available to visit and support the woman on a regular basis either weekly, fortnightly or monthly.
 Some women are supported on an ‘as and when needed’ basis.
 The worker can also help women to access free security items for their new properties such as panic alarms, locks/bolts, etc. Going out into a new community alone can be very scary and some women feel isolated and lonely.
 Our worker can help women to make contact with people and agencies that are offering help or activities in their new local area.

 We also run a weekly ‘Survivors’ group.
 This group was formed at the request of women who wanted to ‘get together’ to meet informally and continue to support each other.
 The group occasionally invites guest speakers, providing information on benefits, training, education, employment, etc. Specialised sessions of massage, aroma-therapy, art sessions, etc., have also been offered.
 The group is user lead and aims to help and support women who have gone through or may still be living with domestic violence.
 The group meets every Friday at 9.30am. (except during school holidays)